- A Guide to Understanding IVDD Disease in Dachshunds

 Bed rest can help reverse IVDD or minimize signs and symptoms.
 The use of pain relievers, safe exercise, and supportive care can be used to start your dog’s recovery plan.

 The decision to treat IVDD with medication or surgery depends on many factors.
 Including the speed of onset and progression of the disease, the stage of the disease, and response to medication.

 Medical therapy is often successful in dogs who have back pain or mild ataxia and can still walk under their power.

 Medical management of acute disc extrusion requires strict confinement for 3-4 weeks, which many dogs are unable to tolerate so they must be medicated heavily with sedatives until full recovery from the procedure.

 Dogs may be confined to a large crate, playpen, or small room without any furniture like an empty laundry closet where there won’t be anything that could cause them injury if they jump around too much after surgery.

 Surgery is often necessary for the successful treatment of IVDD.
 In some cases, surgery can be avoided if a patient has only mild back or neck pain (Stages 1 or 2) and does not have any paralysis yet.

-Surgery is needed in paralyzed patients in Stage 3 to Stage 5 and in patients that can still walk but, experience ongoing back or neck pain, despite appropriate medical therapy.
+Surgery is needed in paralyzed patients in Stages 3 to Stage 5 and in patients that can still walk but, experience ongoing back or neck pain, despite appropriate medical therapy.

 Tips for preventing IVDD in Dachshunds